Organizational change can cause a lot of anxiety for companies — and for good reason.

 However, there were also two key differences:

-1. Atlassian’s change management initiative was spurred from an internal observation (reviews are not effective), while Pearson’s materialized from an external force (new CEO and changing industry).
+- 01. Atlassian’s change management initiative was spurred from an internal observation (reviews are not effective), while Google’s materialized from an external force (a changing industry).

 Transparency and communication are best practices for all kinds of change management initiatives.
 Employees will come around to the change more quickly if they feel consulted and informed.